We have all heard of the dangers of overeating. But not much is said about under-eating.

 Please reach out if you would like more advice and info on the recovery process.
 It is really important for us to talk openly about weight gain as this is something a lot of people go through in life.
 Whether it is for the purpose of eating disorder recovery or just wanting to eat better.

 I hope this post helped you out.
 If you feel like it benefited you then please scroll down and hit the + sign to subscribe to my blog so you can be notified whenever I post.
-You can also comment down below your experiences or suggestions.
+You can also comment down below on your experiences or suggestions.

 Thanks for all your support so far.
 Hearing your responses and feedback is essential in making this an open and safe place to discuss important topics.